BMSQSP/QSPToolbox/README.md

 This toolbox was developed to support Quantitative Systems Pharmacology work.

 ## Current system requirements:
--MATLAB 2022a (other releases not fully supported, good compatibility back to 2018b)
+-MATLAB 2024a (other releases not fully supported, good compatibility back to 2022a and 2018b)
  Required MATLAB toolboxes:
   -SimBiology
   -Optimization